telekom/identity-iris-keycloak-charts/README.md

 # Overview

 This chart installs [Keycloak](https://www.keycloak.org/documentation.html). \
-It is suitable for installations on OTC and AWS EKS.
-Recommended to use with customized keycloak docker image.
+It is suitable for installations on AWS EKS.
+Recommended to use with customized keycloak docker image (see the links section).
+Default settings in this template are prepared for non-prod environments.

 # Details